 - Grantor retained annuity trusts

 Why Should People Update Estate Tax Plans?

 Laws governing inheritance and taxation are constantly changing.
-The most recent big changes took effect at the start of 2018 due to the Tax Cuts and Job Acts.
+The most recent changes of any significance took effect at the start of 2018 due to the Tax Cuts and Job Acts.
 Since then, several of the monetary exemptions have increased and may continue to do so.
 However, some of the current exemptions should revert to previous figures at the start of 2025.
 Not surprisingly, taxation is one of the main reasons you should update your estate tax planning strategy.